 The study recommends eating 4 grams of dried nori to meet the daily requirements for vitamin B12 intake.

 You may find this product in Asian food markets or shop for it online.
 It is used in sushi and may be a healthy and simple snack on its own.

 Like nori, some

-Mushrooms can be incorporated into cooking for a tasty lunch or dinner.
-Keep in mind you would need to consume 50 grams of dried shitake mushrooms to meet your daily requirements of vitamin B-12.
+You would need to consume about 50 grams of dried shitake mushrooms to meet your daily requirements of vitamin B12.

 - forming and dividing red blood cells

 - giving your body energy

 You don’t need a lot of vitamin B12 to maintain these important body functions.
 Your daily intake of vitamin B12 should be around 2.4 mcg per day if you’re an adult.